YumaYX/rubydemodoc/input/path/dir.md

-This Ruby code snippet demonstrates accessing the current working directory.
-The `__dir__` variable, when evaluated, returns the string representing the absolute path to the directory from which the Ruby script is executed.
-In this case, it returns ".", indicating the current directory.
+This Ruby code snippet demonstrates the `__dir__` method, which returns a string containing the names of all files and directories in the current directory.
+In this case, it returns "." (the current directory).